 Modern technology has huge educational value for children if it’s used correctly.
 Among a multitude of other uses, it allows pupils access to the internet, which is a rich source of information, and can help with homework and the development of a range of skills and knowledge.
 Most of our pupils in receipt of the Pupil Premium do not have access to this technology outside of the school day, so for this reason, part of our spending of the Pupil Premium goes on getting technology into their hands.

 We are very proud of the extra-curricular clubs we run at Churchfields.
-We have a comprehensive selection that includes clubs run by teachers in their own time for free, as well as those from external providers, which obviously charge.
+We have a comprehensive selection that includes clubs run by teachers in their own time for free, as well as those from external providers, who charge a nominal fee.
 Children in receipt of Pupil Premium are funded via the school to attend a paid club in addition to any free club(s) they may choose.
 This gives our pupils the opportunity to extend their learning beyond the school day all-year round.

-Some of our pupils in receipt of the Pupil Premium have also been identified as having Special Educational Needs (SEN).
-In order to ensure these children receive the best support possible to overcome their difficulties and make progress in line with other pupils, we employ a highly skilled SENCo to lead this critical area of education within our school.
-Mrs. Stone has extensive experience, and attends regular training to ensure she is fully up to date with new initiatives.
-A proportion of Mrs. Stone’s time, linked to the number of Pupil Premium children who have SEN, is funded through our Pupil Premium budget.
+Some of our pupils in receipt of the Pupil Premium have also been identified as having Special Educational Needs and/or Disabilities (SEND).
+In order to ensure these children receive the best support possible to overcome their difficulties and make progress in line with other pupils, we employ a skilled SENDCo to lead this critical area of education within our school.
+Mrs Liddiard attends regular training to ensure she is fully up to date with new initiatives.
+A proportion of Mrs Liddiard’s time, linked to the number of Pupil Premium children who have SEN, is funded through our Pupil Premium budget.